 State Representative Bill Simanski proudly represents the 62nd General Assembly District covering Barkhamsted, Granby, Hartland and New Hartford.

-He was re-elected to his fourth term in November of 2016.
-Bill has been appointed as an Assistant Republican Leader and is the Ranking Member on the Banks Committee and also serves on the Planning and Development, Education and Screening Committees.
+He was re-elected to his fifth term in November of 2018.
+Bill has been appointed as an Assistant Republican Leader and is a member of the Appropriations Committee, Banking Committee, Education Committee and Bill Screening Committee.

 Bill considers himself a transformed New Englander.
 As part of a job relocation, he moved from Staten Island, NY to Connecticut in 1987 and now embraces the New England ethics and morality our Founding Fathers brought to Plymouth Rock.

 He graduated from St. Francis College on June 6, 1970 with a BA in English.
 His plans to pursue a Masters degree in Education did not materialize because on June 7 of the same year, an induction notice from the National Guard called him to report for duty.
 After six months of basic and OJT at Fort Knox Kentucky he visited old friends, including his part time college employer, The Hartford.
 Due to a glut of teachers who were getting deferments from military service, Bill had to rethink a career in teaching and thus accepted an offer of employment with The Hartford as a Claim Representative Trainee in April of 1971.